Anisotropic Minkowski Content for Countably $\mathcal{H}^k$-rectifiable Sets: Anisotropic -dimensional Minkowski Content for Convex Bodies and Compact -graphs

 In what follows we show that the limit $\mathcal{M}_C^k(S)$ always exists for sets $S$ which are compact subsets of $\mathcal{C}^1$ $k$-graphs and for convex bodies $C$ with $0\in\inter(C)$.
-In this case, the limit coincides with the following functional which depends in a natural way on $C$: The class of all sets which are compact subsets of $\mathcal{C}^1$ $k$-graphs contains, in particular, all convex bodies in $\mathbb{R}^n$ of dimension at most $k$.
+In this case, the limit coincides with the following functional which depends in a natural way on $C$: In contrast to Remark \ref{pp11}, the value of \eqref{limit} might change drastically when passing from $S$ to $\overline{S}^L$.

+The class of all sets which are compact subsets of $\mathcal{C}^1$ $k$-graphs contains, in particular, all convex bodies in $\mathbb{R}^n$ of dimension at most $k$.

 For such convex bodies the situation is particularly simple.
 If $K$ is a convex body of dimension at most $k$, then by \cite[Ch.
 5]{rolf}

 Consequently,

 Before proving that the $k$-dimensional $C$-anisotropic Minkowski content of a convex body of dimension at most $k$ coincides with the value of \eqref{limit}, we establish an equivalent form of \eqref{limit}. \begin{lemma} Let $S$ be a countably $\mathcal{H}^k$-rectifiable set, where $k\in\{1, \dots, n-1\},$ and let $C\in\mathcal{C}^n$.
 Then \begin{proof} \myeqf{\mathrel{\stackrel{\makebox[0pt]{\mbox{\normalfont (\ref{Eq17})}}}{=}}} \myeqg{\mathrel{\stackrel{\makebox[0pt]{\mbox{\normalfont (\ref{Eq0})}}}{=}}} We have